apehex/tokun/articles/tokun.1.md

 - all samples are flattened into a one-dimensional tensor
 - and finally each byte is represented as a one-hot vector

-Most of preprocessing is done in `encode`:
+Most of the preprocessing is done in `encode`:

 ```python
 def encode(data: tf.Tensor, layer_count: int=1, group_size: int=4, sample_size: int=64, flatten: bool=False) -> tf.Tensor: